A drive to a kill…

 “McMillan & Wife” Pilot Intro, The Rap Sheet and photos © NBCUniversal Television Distribution

 This is my second journey into the crime world with that 1970s TV Character with (and without) a wife, Stewart McMillan, a San Francisco police commissioner in McMillan and Wife (1971-77).
 It features both the charming, debonair and charismatic Rock Hudson as McMillan and his wife Sally as portrayed beautifully by the lovely, Susan Saint James.
-This episode found in season 4, episode 1 and named Downside to Danger.
+This episode was found in season 4, episode 1 and named Downside to Danger.

 This season has the happily married McMillans supported by the two then series regulars.
 These were Sgt.
 Charles Enright (John Schuck) and Mildred (Nancy Walker) were Stewart McMillan’s work colleague and the McMillans’ housekeeper respectively.
-These pair provided some of the comic relief for the show.
+This pair provided some of the comic relief for the show.
 This episode also had a dream 1970s guest star cast list with some familiar names such as Pamela Hensley, Bert Convy, Scatman Crothers and Van Johnson.